 Passwords are the keys that provide access to an organisation’s data.
 Unfortunately, they do not offer the same protection as a traditional lock and key and can be easily hacked.
 Sophisticated hackers will guess passwords and use specialist software to test thousands of possible username and password combinations.

-Data is one of the most important assets that an organisation holds, therefore it is vital that they can demonstrate they are protecting this data and have systems in place that will keep the personal identifiable information of customers secure.
+Data is one of the most important assets that an organisation holds, therefore it is vital that they can demonstrate they are protecting this data and have systems in place that will keep the personally identifiable information of customers secure.

 Two-factor authentication offers an extra layer of defence in protecting the security of this data.
 It is used to verify a user's identity when they are accessing an application.
 In addition to a password, two-factor authentication requires a second piece of information to confirm the user’s identity.